This post was most recently updated on January 18th, 2023

 On the other hand, this also represents an opportunity for publishers to optimize how they gather consumer data.
-The end result is creating a personalized ad experience for each user based on information they have provided you directly, rather than gathered from third-party sources such as tracking cookies.
+The result is creating a personalized ad experience for each user based on information they have provided you directly, rather than gathered from third-party sources such as tracking cookies.

 This change means an increased focus on encouraging users to provide more information about their preferences and narrowing down the key data points you need to provide effective personalization.
 After all, while users want better control and understand how companies use their data, they don’t want to spend lots of time completing exhaustive opt-in processes.